 “Solo Land Dive: Dukan Desert” 2015, is part of a body of work that takes meditation with scuba gear as a starting point to refocus attention on our bodies, their contexts and implicitly the health of our atmosphere.
 The practice of breathing on land with scuba makes for a kind of assisted meditation.
-The mild, if not moderate discomfort of the equipment (its weight, warmth, constraints) keeps the wearer in mind of his or her physical presence.
+The mild, if not moderate discomfort of the equipment (its weight, warmth, constraints) keeps the wearer in mind of their physical presence.
 The intensification of each breath becomes a kind of involuntary meditation; one must “show up” for each exhalation when an entire apparatus is calling attention to it.
 The images and documents of these “land dives” allude to the absurdity of hyper-mediation and evoke an ominous survivalist impulse in the face of environmental catastrophe.
 In this video, I undertook a solo meditation, breathing with scuba gear in a remote desert landscape crisscrossed by all terrain vehicles.
 As disjunctive as the image appears, it contains the ominous implication of a “future ocean” as rising sea levels are a threat in the Persian Gulf region.

 With grateful acknowledgment of: